open-data/ckanext-canada/README.rst

 ``'bilingual'``
-  ``True`` if there are two separate versions of this field, one for English and one for French with ``"_fra"`` appended to the ``'id'``, not for fields that contain no language or both languages in the same value
+  ``True`` if there are two separate versions of this field, one for English and one for French with ``"_fra"`` appended to the ``'id'``, ``False`` for fields that contain no language component or have both languages stored together in one field, e.g. choice fields

 ``'mandatory'``
   ``"all"`` if always required, ``"geo"`` if required for geo datasets,